metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The item's type.
 Typically the client uses this information to render the item in the UI with an icon.
 	Type CompletionItemType `json:"type,omitempty"`

+	// This value determines the location (in the CompletionsRequest's 'text' attribute) where the completion text is added.
+	// If missing the text is added at the location specified by the CompletionsRequest's 'column' attribute.
+	Start int `json:"start,omitempty"`

+	// This value determines how many characters are overwritten by the completion text.
+	// If missing the value 0 is assumed which results in the completion text being inserted.
+	Length int `json:"length,omitempty"`
 } // struct CompletionItem

 ```